 Some clinics have found that a quick debrief at the end of the day allows teams to reflect on the good work they have done together or to call attention to a process that should be added to their weekly team meeting schedule.

-Regular team meetings that take place weekly or every other week make a huge difference in the culture of your practice.
-It can improve relationships and productivity, and helps to emphasize the importance of teamwork.
+Regular team meetings that take place weekly or every other week make a huge difference in your practice culture.
+Making team meetings a regular occurrence can improve relationships and productivity while further emphasizing the importance of teamwork.

-Here are four ideas to consider, as mentioned briefly above:
+Here are 4 ideas to consider, as mentioned briefly above:

 Icebreakers can provide a chance for team members to learn something new about each other.
 To bring energy to the meeting, try an activity that involves movement.